omahs/valist-docs/README.md

 Gateway URLs are stored with `https://gateway.valist.io/ipfs/` as the prefix, but you can easily strip this away and fetch the CID directly from IPFS!
 The Valist clients do this automatically, and load from native IPFS wherever possible.

-Valist is **fully decentralized**, meaning you can run Valist entirely local, plugging in your own web3 infrastructure, without depending on a single point of failure.
+Valist is **fully decentralized**, meaning you can run Valist entirely locally, plugging in your own web3 infrastructure, without depending on a single point of failure.
 All you need is a Polygon RPC node, an IPFS node (or use the embedded node with Sapphire!), and a Valist Subgraph endpoint.

 Valist.io is simply a hosted version of the Valist protocol, with some extra performance and services on top!